 Look at Different Store Options

 An eBay store is definitely the way to go if you plan to make eBay a business or list more than 30 items at all times.
-A store is simply an umbrella over all of your listings that determines how you will be charged for listings. eBay offers a Basic Store, Premium Store, and Anchor Store all with different base fees and per-listing fees.
-Logically, the higher the level of the store, the more the base fee but the lower the per-listing fee.
+A store is simply an umbrella over all of your listings that determines how you will be charged for listings. eBay offers a Basic Store, Premium Store, and Anchor Store all with different base fees and pre-listing fees.
+Logically, the higher the level of the store, the more the base fee but, the lower the per-listing fee.